Balajiscientist/Apollo-Hospitals-health-insurance-premium-prediction/README.md

 This project is an Apollo Health Insurance Premium Prediction system that provides a user-friendly.
 Streamlit frontend and uses machine learning models to estimate health insurance premiums based on user input and medical history.
 This project was developed at the Centre for Digital Health and Precision Medicine (CDHPM) during an internship.

+# Objectives of this project
+- Developed a high-accuracy predictive model achieving >97% accuracy.
+- Ensured that the percentage difference between the predicted and actual value was less than 10% -for at least 95% of the predictions.
+- Deployed the model on the cloud so insurance underwriters can access it from anywhere.
+- Created an interactive Streamlit app that allows underwriters to input details and receive predictions easily.

 ## Project Structure